Skip to content

 The Nostalgic Flavors of Food & Beverage

-Brand Case Study | PepsiPepsi_New_Cans
+Brand Case Study | Pepsi

 Pepsi is no stranger to making a splash in the marketing world.
 Their newest re-brand is an example of the bold moves they make to stay on top.
 Pepsi took the time to get to know their audience and looked to their consumers for insight.
 In a brand study, people were asked to draw the Pepsi logo from memory.
-What they found was that consumers tended to produce a logo closer to that of the design used from 1987-1997 rather than the one used in the last few decades.
+They found that consumers tended to produce a logo closer to that of the design used from 1987-1997 rather than the one used in the last few decades.
 Pepsi decided to lean into this knowledge to give its logo the first refresh in 14 years.
 In an interview with Insider, PepsiCo’s chief design officer, Mauro Porcini, said about the new Pepsi logo, “As a brand that is beloved by many generations, we designed the new logo and visual identity to pay homage to our brand's heritage and look to the future to create something current and undeniably Pepsi.”.

 Pepsi is taking this moment even further by using the rebrand as the centerpiece to is 124th anniversary.
 Starting in August 2023, the brand will kick off its massive 125 days of promotions calendar, that runs through New Year’s Eve.
 One hundred twenty-five days for 125 years since the invention of Pepsi (originally “Brad’s Drink”) was conceived.

-Brand Case Study | Pop TartsPoptartsNostalgia
+Brand Case Study | Pop Tarts

 Pop-Tarts in 2023 came out with a “Limited Edition Throwback Pack” that honors the treat’s 1960’s debut.
 The throwback Frosted Strawberry Pop=Tarts packing is inspired by the original packaging, but it’s not identical.
 One of the reasons for this include that FDA requires certain messaging on packaging now like nutrition, ingredients, and allergen information.
 But the packaging definitely has that retro, mid-century vibe to whet the appetites of consumers, who may be forgot about how much they enjoy the snack.